drupol/master-thesis/src/thesis/1-introduction.typ

 Here's a non-exhaustive list of projects I have contributed to:
 - In the Linux NixOS operating system:
-  - I created around 430 pull requests #cite(<drupolPrOnNix>, form: "normal").
+  - I created around 500 pull requests #cite(<drupolPrOnNix>, form: "normal").
-  - I made around 1800 reviews #cite(<drupolReviewOnNix>, form: "normal").
+  - I made around 2050 reviews #cite(<drupolReviewOnNix>, form: "normal").
   - After several months of dedicated effort, I developed a wrapper for building reproducible Composer-based PHP applications
     #cite(<drupolPhpBuilderOnNix>, form: "normal"), resolving a significant
     obstacle and positioning Nix as the preferred distribution for self-hosting PHP applications.
-An updated version is in preparation
+An updated version has been published
-    #cite(<drupolPhpBuilderOnNixV2>, form: "normal"), which will be more
+    #cite(<drupolPhpBuilderOnNixV2>, form: "normal"), but introduced instability
-    user-friendly and will provide a more comprehensive solution for PHP developers while being at least twice faster than the previous version.
+    in the builds.
+I am currently working on a fix to address the issue.

 - In the PHP #cite(<php>, form: "normal") community:
   - In Composer #cite(<composer>, form: "normal"), the PHP package manager, I